Selenite-Player/Selenite/readme.md

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
 2. Click on "_Create an App_" and enter a name and description of your choice.
+3. You also need to provide a _redirect URI_.
+Per default, Selenite is set to use port 8888, so the URI will be ```http://localhost:8888/callback```.
+If you want to run the app on a different port, you can change the port in Selenite's settings and adjust the callback URI accordingly.
-3. Once the app is registered, you will be redirected to the app overview page.
+4. Once you save and the app is registered, you will be redirected to the app overview page.
 Here you will find your ```Client ID```.
 You will need it later to authenticate your Spotify account.
-4. Next, you will have to add a _redirect URI_.
-Per default, Selenite is set to use port 8888, so the URI will be ```http://localhost:8888/callback```.
-If you want to run the app on a different port, you can change the port in Selenite's settings and adjust the callback URI accordingly.
-Back at the app overview page, click on "_Edit Settings_" and enter the URI under "_Redirect URIs_".
-Save, and you are all set to go!

 ### Usage